 - Pirates vs. Ninjas: Invoked in the Docks of Ryu expansion, which has a very nautical theme.
 Missions can take place on the docks; the boss, Minato, wears an eyepatch and carries a ship's anchor for a weapon; the red-level guards are armed with black powder pistols and have monkeys riding on their shoulders; and the lower-level guards are armed with fishing nets and large hooks.

-- Power Trio: All Kage Kaze Zoku ninja squads are these, for spiritual* , political* , and practical* reasons.
+- Power Trio: Every Kage Kaze Zoku ninja squad is one of these, for spiritual* , political* , and practical* reasons.

 - The Quiet One / The Speechless / The Voiceless: Ghost of the North Star house presumably fits one of these categories, since the quote on his playmat is nothing but "...."

 - Red Oni, Blue Oni: The combat-oriented house of the Bleeding Moon and the stealth-oriented house of the Long Shadows, respectively.
 The generalist house of the North Star acts as a mediating influence between the two.

 - Shout-Out: The Poison Rice item is a pretty blatant one to the Tenchu series, behaving pretty much exactly like the poisoned rice balls in that series do.

 - Smoke Out: It wouldn't be a ninja game without it!
 In fact, the Smoke Bomb item card seems to allow the ninja using it to actually teleport — it lets the user move to anywhere within six squares of their current position, ignoring locked doors and walls.